 About the Project

-This research project aims to establish best-practice resources in engaging and completing research with people with an acquired disability and volunerable populations for better research outcomes via the following methods:
+This research project aimed to establish best-practice resources in engaging and completing research with people with an acquired disability and volunerable populations for better research outcomes.

-This research is important in meeting project aims and supporting the basic human rights of people with acquired disability to optimally engage in research.
+This research project was important in meeting project aims, creating a helpful informative resource and supporting the basic human rights of people with acquired disability to optimally engage in research.
 As well as finding ways to include a population that is more often than not marginalised and vulnerable in research by developing research engagement strategies that go beyond tokenistic approaches.
-Furthermore, this research focuses on finding practical strategies for ensuring that the voice of people with acquired disability can be robustly included in best practice guidelines.
+Furthermore, the research focused on finding practical strategies for ensuring that the voice of people with acquired disability can be robustly included in best practice guidelines.
 Consumer engaged research is of national priority for the NHMRC and ARC as well as with State and Local funding bodies.
-There are real opportunities to inform policy through the findings of this project.
+There are real opportunities to inform policy through the findings and outcomes of this project.
 Through greater evidence about ethically sound ways to engage consumers stronger policy positions and practice methods can be developled.
 Engaging consumers in research results in better research that is more applicable for the consumer.

 We are pleased to release a community resource, produced by the research project, in partnership with citizen researchers and people with lived experience.
 Click here to view the resource to assist people with disability in deciding whether to participate in research.

 A big thank you and acknowledgment to those who worked on the Consumer Ethics Seed Project and co-designed this resource: